trammell/recipe-book/susans-recipes.md

 > 1 large garlic clove, chopped

 > 1 cup hickory smoke chips, soaked in water 30 minutes, drained
+> small (8" x 6") foil container (make out of tinfoil in a pinch)
 > 2 7-pound chickens, each cut into 8 pieces (breasts halved if large)

-Blend first 7 ingredients in processor.
-Set orange glaze aside.
+Blend first 7 ingredients in processor to make the orange glaze.
+Set glaze aside.

-Prepare barbecue (medium heat).
-Place smoke chips in 8x6-inch foil packet with open top.
-Set packet atop coals about 5 minutes before grilling.
+Preheat grill to medium.
+Place smoke chips in foil container with open top.
+Set chips atop coals about 5 minutes before grilling.
 Sprinkle chicken with salt and pepper.
 Grill chicken until golden, turning occasionally, about 5 minutes per side.
 Continue grilling chicken until cooked through, brushing glaze over chicken and turning occasionally, about 25 minutes longer.
 Transfer to platter.

+* It's almost as quick to make the citrus-herb glaze that coats the chicken as it is to open a bottle of barbecue sauce--and the glaze has a far more interesting taste!
+* Pour a Chardonnay or Sauvignon Blanc for the grown-ups; the kids should have lemonade.
+Finish up with watermelon and brownies.

 ## Grilled Chicken Moroccan Style